What makes a great content writer today?

 This seems so obvious it almost goes without saying, but it’s so important I’m going to say it anyways.

-A web writer needs to know how to copy write, and they need to do it exceptionally well.
+You need to know how to copy write, and you need to do it exceptionally well.
 There are so many writers out there producing content that yours must be of extremely high quality to stand out.

 That means more than making sure you don’t have comma splices and run-on sentences.
 It means the cadence and flow of your content appeals to your target audience.